theuerc/Website/gitpod/docs/configure/billing/index.md

 Your invoice will show the total amount of credits consumed in a billing period.

 ## Configure personal billing

+> **Note:** Personal accounts and this billing method are now deprecated.
+No action is needed as conversion to an organization will be automatic.
+[Read more](https://www.gitpod.io/blog/organizations).

 The personal billing page is located in your [account settings](https://gitpod.io/account).